Wzyoung203/godot-project/README.md

 **Development tools**: You can use the built-in editor of Godot for development, or you can use Code editors that support GDScript or C#, such as Visual Studio Code, etc.

 ## Usage method
 **Run the game**: Open the project in the Godot editor and click the Run button to start the game.
-The game can also be exported as an executable file and run on the corresponding platform.\n
+The game can also be exported as an executable file and run on the corresponding platform.
 **Modify the game**: If you want to modify or expand the game, you can open the project in the Godot editor and modify the resource file, scene file or script file as needed.